teambit/docs/docs/building-with-bit/environments.md

 ---
 id: environments
-title: Environments
+title: Component Development Environments
 ---

 **Component Development Environment** (or Environment in short) standardize component development and maintenance.
-In general it allows you to create components that take direct inspiration from `react-scripts` in how they simplify dev-experience when building components.
+It takes direct inspiration from `react-scripts` in how they simplify dev-experience when building components.

 ## Benefits of Environments